statscomics/statscomics.github.io/workshop.md

 title: Workshop
 ---

+## About Stats Comics

+Scientific literature are notoriously hard to read.
+It doesn't have to be.
+We are finding a way to use comics to improve statstical communication and engage people on science reading.

 ## Nature of the Study

 You are about to participate in a workshop that involves: participating in a 120 minutes long workshop, in which you come with a statistical analysis you have done before (e.g. in a scientific paper).
 This workshop aims to teach you how to create small comic strips for your scientific analysis and insights for publication and dissemination.